 The air was crisp and the sun was high when I shoved off from the public access.
 The northwest wind— same direction as the current there— carried me swiftly southward for almost the first mile.
 From there, it was a matter of snaking up a lesser channel toward the main river.
 The volume of water and speed of current seemed fairly average.
 Though I was to paddle against the flow for about the next two miles, progress was steady and not strenuous.

-Between my car and the main channel, I saw a total of only three ducks.
+Between my car and the main channel, I saw only three ducks.
 At that point, I’d all but given up on having a Mississippi bottomland duck hunt.
 My focus shifted heavily to the scouting mission.

 The first place I’d identified as a possible deer hotspot left a bit to be desired.
 The trees were large and well spaced, and reed canary grass covered the ground.
 Underbrush was nearly nonexistent and there were no obvious trails, rubs, scrapes, or beds.
 I headed upriver toward my next destination.